idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How to motivate through personal experience

-I use Danial Pink's [DRIVE model](https://youtu.be/t9wDmRMtPnA).
+I use Daniel Pink's [DRIVE model](https://youtu.be/t9wDmRMtPnA).
 TL;DR: Extrinsic motivation doesn't work, you need intrinsic motivation, which is driven by Autonomy mastery purpose.

 **Autonomy: Direct thy self**

 - You choose what you work on (Link: How does resource allocation work)
 - You are the end to end owner.
 - You make the decisions, though I'm here to support.
 Even if I disagree, it's your call.
-- We collaborate on the definition of success, and then you chose how it gets done.
+- We collaborate on the definition of success, and then you choose how it gets done.
 - I support you in private, by helping you understand success, sharing how I'd do it, helping you see around corners, and bringing up signals and context you may be missing.
 - I support you in public by re-inforcing your message and needs, and nudging where nudges are required.
-- You know the the team has your back
+- You know the team has your back
 - I protect you from harmful rays of upper management and business
 - Hack-a-thons